ryppl/boost-history/statistics/non_parametric/libs/statistics/detail/non_parametric/doc/readme.txt

 [ History]
+	January 20th, 2010
+    	- Miscellanea reorganization of the files

 	January 17th, 2010.
         - Modified non_parametric/kolmogorov_smirnov/statistic.hpp from an
-        STL-like algorithm to a (much simplified) accumulator.
+        STL-like algorithm to a simpler accumulator.
         - Added check_convergence

 	January 14th, 2010.